Piqué (weaving)

-Piqué, or marcella, refers to a weaving style, normally used with cotton yarn, which is characterized by raised parallel cords or geometric designs in the fabric.
+Piqué, or marcella, is a weaving style normally used with cotton yarn which is characterized by raised parallel cords or geometric designs in the fabric.
 Piqué fabrics vary from semi-sheer dimity to heavy weight waffle cloth.
 Twilled cotton and corded cotton are close relatives.

 Name

 The name piqué is derived from the French word Piquer, meaning 'quilt'; late 18th-century piqué fabrics were considered to imitate a hand-made quilt.

 Piqué weave

 The weave is closely associated with white tie, and some accounts even say the fabric was invented specifically for this use.
 It holds more starch than plain fabric, so produces a stiffer shirt front; piqué shirts would go on to replace earlier plain-weave fronts, which remain a valid alternative.
 Use of piqué then spread to other parts of formal dress code, and it is now the most common fabric used in the tie and waistcoat of white tie dress.